wangguanan/HOReID/README.md

 --duke_path path/to/occluded/duke --output_path ./results
 ```

+## License

+This repo is released under the MIT License.

 ## Contacts
 If you have any question about the project, please feel free to contact me.